LaunchGPT

 Gartner and peer surveys routinely cite prolonged buying cycles for enterprise software — directional figures often land north of twenty hours of internal time once you include stakeholders, security reviews, and pilot rework (Gartner for IT leaders).
 For startups, the tax is smaller in calendar but brutal in opportunity cost: every hour spent on a fifth demo is an hour not shipped.

 This guide gives you a five-step evaluation framework, a 20-minute first-pass, demo questions that expose hidden costs, a total cost of ownership lens, and a scorecard you can reuse.
 When the market feels infinite, LaunchGPT Discover narrows choices in seconds — core matching is free, no signup.
 Pair with Compare and Build My Stack when the decision spans categories.
+We also cover reference calls, security time-boxing, contract redlines beyond price, change management, export drills, and how to sanity-check AI glitter during demos.

 The five-step SaaS evaluation framework